tmm22/MacSpeech/README.md

 ## Usage

-1. Enter your text in the input field
+1. Enter your text in the input field or use speech-to-text
 2. Click "Improve" to enhance the text using GPT
 3. Once improved, you can:
    - Copy the improved text
    - Select a voice and click the speaker button to hear it read aloud
+   - Use speech-to-text for new input
 4. Customize your experience:
    - Toggle dark mode in settings
    - Choose from multiple voice options
    - Enable debug logging for troubleshooting
+   - Configure API settings

 ## Available Voices